scottmk/ti4-reference/snippets/leaders/base/yin-hero.md

 <span style="font-variant:small-caps;">Action</span>:

-Commit up to 3 infantry from your reinforcements to any non-home planets and resolve ground combats on those planets.
-Players cannot use <span style="font-variant:small-caps;">Space Cannon</span> against these units.
+Commit up to 3 infantry from your reinforcements to any non-home planets and resolve ground combats on those planets; players cannot use <span style="font-variant:small-caps;">Space Cannon</span> against these units.

 Then, purge this card.

+---

+At Dannel's command, they burned out their spinners, welcoming thousands of new brothers into their ranks in mere weeks.
+Such is the potential of the Yin._